kaaori/DynamicBonesStudio/README.md

 # DynamicBonesStudio
-A useful tool for quickly setting up dynamic bones with VRChat Avatars
+A useful tool for quickly setting up and manipulating dynamic bones with VRChat Avatars

+# Required unity assets
+* Dynamic Bone

 # Getting started / How to use;
 1. Open the Dynamic Bones Studio editor window.
 (Window -> Dynamic Bones Studio)